image

 Pros:

 Per feature pricing helps customers feel like they have selected exactly what they need and are getting good value on what is important to them for the right price.
 They feel as though they are not overpaying for features they don’t need.
 Especially when you combine service tiers with feature selection.
 This also makes it very easy to upsell and diversify revenue from existing customers.
-It’s a great way to sell more with a product-led strategy
+It’s a great way to sell more with a product-led strategy.

 Cons:

+It can be difficult to set up and sell because of the complexity.
+Working with a lot of features takes a lot of explaining and clear sales and marketing to help customers select exactly what they need.
+It may scare off customers who don't know exactly what they need yet.
 Customer success is key to upselling customers once they are on your product.
 They won’t be willing to pay for features they don’t know about.
 Your team needs to effectively communicate the various new features and levels of service.
 Beamer can help you do this.
 Beamer is an in-app change log where you can post announcements for new features and updates.
 Users click on an icon in your interface or “What’s New” tab in your navigation to open up a native-looking newsfeed.
 You can add photos, GIFs, videos, and colorful CTAs to upgrade to your announcements to make them actionable.
 You can also enable push notifications so that you can bring users back when you announce a new feature or update.
 You can use segmentation to target users based on demographic, language, location, and past usage so you can better upsell.

 The freemium model is a classic SaaS model that you’ve often seen and tried.
 Within this, customers sign up for a free account where they can use your product, limited in service and features, and use it free or upgrade to a higher service level with more features as they see fit.